Choosing The Perfect Stone: The Four Cs of Diamonds Explained

 In the end, diamond grading is a bit like Olympic diving: it’s a score based on one professional’s opinion, not a fact set in stone.
 Pun intended.

-There is a lot of information that is often left out of a grading certificate, for example whether there’s a grey-brown tinge to the stone that makes a diamond appear darker, or whether the diamond has a ‘milky’ character that indicates a lack of lustre.
+There is a lot of information that is often left out of a grading certificate.
+For example, whether there’s a grey-brown tinge to the stone that makes a diamond appear darker, or whether the diamond has a ‘milky’ character that indicates a lack of lustre.

 In addition, taste in diamonds changes over time.
 Once, yellow diamonds were considered tainted and poor quality, but thanks to a clever marketing campaign that rebranded them as ‘champagne’ diamonds, they are now considered highly desirable.